AlanSavio25/Address-Book-App/README.md

 The app allows you to add addresses, and then edit and remove any (or all) of them.
 Once you add an address, an database file will be created to store all the data.

+# Usage
-Commands to run the project: npm install, node app.js
+Run these commands to run the project: npm install, node app.js

 Then go to http://localhost:3000/ in your browser.